Community Conduct Policy

 Scope

-This applies to all members of the Wesley College community (including parents and guardians, OWs and volunteers, conference attendees on College premises, contractors and vendors, or other persons who have interactions or dealings with the College but not staff or students, collectively members).
+This applies to all members of Wesley College, the College community (including parents and guardians, OWs and volunteers, conference attendees on College premises, contractors and vendors, or other persons who have interactions or dealings with the College but not staff or students, collectively members).

 Policy

-This policy operates in addition to any other College policies and procedures which apply to members and may be varied from time to time by the College at its absolute discretion.
+This policy operates in addition to any other College policies and procedures that apply to members and may be varied from time to time by the College at its absolute discretion.

 Being a Support Role Model and Supporting the College